OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 OpenMDAO provides a programmatic interface that allows you to write a Python script that describes the structure of the model and provides the ability to interact with objects in the framework.
-Other interfaces are planned, including both a graphical and a command line.
-Everything that can be done in OpenMDAO can be done using this scripting interface.

 The goal of this section of the *User Guide* is to explain and demonstrate every aspect of the OpenMDAO script interface.
 This section is intended primarily as a